-Any evening you’ll find me walking round my village, a brisk half hour’s walk.
+Any evening you’ll find me walking round my village, a brisk half-hour’s walk.
 It’s much later tonight, gone eleven.
 I got waylaid sorting out books in my library, sifting through collections of Daphne Du Maurer and Victor Canning first editions.
 I pass occasional houses, farms and cottages.
 Is anyone awake?
-Alive even?!
-The sporadic street light casts its orange glow but windows are dark, silent, secretive.
+Alive even?
+The sporadic street light casts its orange glow but windows are dark, silent, and secretive.

 I look behind me, to neat rows of more modern gravestones.
 They resemble card, not stone, two-dimensional in the unearthly light.
 Suddenly right by me, a bird flies out of a bare tree, squawking loudly.
 I jump.

 “Hello, Stan.”
 A voice comes from my side, soft, recognisable – it’s Gary from the village.

 I look around.
 “Hello stranger, you’re out late!”

 “It’s peaceful.
 No one’s about, not even ghosts!” he laughs.
 Then, “My brother’s buried here.”
 He gestures to his right.